MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### indexOf

-Return the starting position or index value for a substring.
+Return the starting position or index value of a substring.
 This function is case-insensitive, and indexes start with the number 0.

 ```
 indexOf('<text>', '<searchText>')